Adarsh-Gupta12/DL_Assignment1/README.md

 # DL_Assignment1
 ## Author : Adarsh Gupta CS22M006
 ## Overview
-Training fashion-mnist and mnist dataset, which consists of 70000 images of size 28*28.
+The proh=ject is to train fashion-mnist and mnist dataset, which consists of 70000 images of size 28*28.
 Using various optimizers like SGD, momentum, rmsprop, adam, nadam, nag, etc. optimizers to train the dataset

 ## Folder structure